RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 Output __task0__ or __task1__ to the standard output, respectively.

 Then specify the conditional branch for the if component.
-Open the properties screen and create a new file named `check.sh` Open this file with a text editor.
+Open the properties screen, create a new file named `check.sh`, and open it in a text editor.

 If the return value of check.sh is 0, it branches to a green ▼ (if clause), and if it is not 0, it branches to a purple ▼ (else clause).
 First,